magneticio/vamp.io/content/documentation/tutorials/create-and-measure-events.md

 ## Use the REST API to create events

 The `events` endpoint of the Vamp API can be used to create and retrieve events stored in Elasticsearch.
-For this demonstration, we will use the events API to create a custom event type `hello_api`.
+For this demonstration, we will use the events API to create an event with the custom type `hello_api`.